ailrk/home/posts/2020-08-28-understanding-zippers.md

 Left and right contexts are obtained by the process of "zipping."
 The process goes as follows: First, we find the path from the root `A` to `F` as `A -> C -> M -> F`.
 For `A -> C`, we need to go to the right of the tree, so we put `A` and its left subtree into the left context.
 Then we descend from `C -> M`, which is also going right, so `C` is added to the left context.
 For `C -> M`, we go to the left, so we put `M` and its subtree into the right context.
 Finally, when we find `F`, we take it and its whole subtree as the focus.
 Pay attention to the path; it's crucial to maintain the original structure of the tree.

-So, how do we restore the tree with pieces like this?
+How do we restore the original tree from this?
 First, we bring back the right context.
 Because the last step of the path is `(right, M)`, we know `M` is to the right of the focus.
 We pop the path `(right, M)` and attach the focus as the left child of `M`.
 The result is this partially restored tree:

 ![partially restored tree](/images/2020-08-28-understanding-zippers-immutable-tree-7.png)

 We keep popping the path.
 The next path is `(left, C)`, so we add the subtree `M` as the right child of `C`.
 Because `C` and `A` are both in the left context, at this point, we've already reconstructed the original tree.
 This proves that the zipper representation holds the same information as the original.

 The interesting part of this structure is that the focus is stored as a standalone tree.
 So, to update the children of `F`, we don't need to start from `A`; all we need to do is update the `F` subtree.
 Because the focus is stored separately, we don't even need to reconnect it back to the tree.
-All updates are kept local and minimal.
+All updates are local and minimal.

 We can also easily shift the focus.
 If we want to work around the node `M` instead of `F`, we can do this: pop the `(right, M)` path, so we move up right to `M`.
 We add the `F` subtree as the left child of `M` and make the entire `M` subtree the focus.
 Because `M` is the root of the right context, after moving it to the focus, there's nothing left in the right.
 The zipper with the new focus looks like this: